JohnBagshaw/HLS-Project/README.md

 ![Screenshot 2024-03-07 152629](https://github.com/JohnBagshaw/HLS-Project/assets/84130776/767f9caf-a8fb-4666-bf2e-4d1cf9749efd)

-# HLS FPGA design rotate-with-load module
+# HLS FPGA Design Rotate-With-Load Module:
 A common function in cryptographic algorithms and data manipulation tasks.
 The project encompasses the full HLS design flow including C simulation, synthesis, schedule viewing, co-simulation, and RTL waveform simulation.

 Design Specification

 The provided HLS code implements a rotate-with-load function.
 The function takes a data_in input, which is conditionally loaded into a register rotate_reg when the load signal is high.
 Upon a high rotate signal, the rotate_reg is right-rotated by one position, with the output provided in data_out.
 The use of the ap_uint<W> data type suggests a templated width, providing flexibility for different data widths.

 HLS Pragmas and Interface Configuration

 Several HLS interface pragmas are declared for the function arguments, optimizing the design's control and data flow: